spicysomtam/openshift-kafka/README.md

 [admin, brokers, cluster, config, consumers, controller, controller_epoch, foo, isr_change_notification, kafka-manager, zookeeper]
 ```

+# Kafka

+Kafka is also implemented as a 3 node cluster setup.
+Since kafka stores its config on zookeeper, we need a robust zookeeper setup.
+Other than that, there isn't much to say about kafka other than it just works.
+Confluent have a nice book on kafka that is currently free for download.
+Take a look at that if you are new to kafka and want to learn more.

 # Testing kafka

+We want to test kafka works.
+We already created two topics (test1/test2; check kafka.env).
+So we spin up a consumer and a producer.
+If we enter messages in the producer, we should see them turn up at the consumer.

 Open two terminal windows.
 In one, run:
 ```